albush/blog/content/about.md

 ## About Me

 I help connect people with the information they need to make awesome things in the cloud.
 I enjoy creating new teams.
-I'm currently building the Technical Community Manager team at Rackspace.
+I recently helped build the Technical Community Manager team at Rackspace.
 I also was a founding member & architect of Rackspace's Cloud Launch Team.

 During my time on the Launch Team, I helped more than 100 new cloud consumers get started with cloud hosting, developed a weekly live video show - [Office Hours Hangouts][3], was one of the first 175 Rackers to become certified "Cloud Savvy," and was awarded the [Fanatical Jacket, Rackspace's highest honor][2] for outstanding customer support.